 After a WCMSA proposal is submitted, the WCRC performs an independent review of the proposed medical and prescription drug costs.
 Evaluation tools are used to determine if the proposed WCMSA amount is adequate to protect Medicare’s interests.
-During its review, the WCRC may send development letters (paper submitters) or e-mail alerts to the submitter to obtain missing or incomplete information related to the case.
-When the WCRC completes its review and renders their recommendation, the WCMSA is sent to the Regional Office (RO) assigned to the case.
+During its review, the WCRC may send development letters (paper/CD submitters) or e-mail alerts (WCMSAP submitters) to obtain missing or incomplete information related to the case.
+When the WCRC completes its review and renders their recommendation, the recommended value and rationale is sent to the Regional Office (RO) assigned to the case.

 Regional Office Determination

 When the RO receives the case, they review the submission package and the WCRC recommendation.
 The RO makes a determination as to the final WCMSA amount and notifies the submitter of their decision, by letter for paper/CD submissions, or e-mail alert, for WCMSAP submissions.
 The submitter may receive any of the following notifications:

 - Approval letter if the RO agrees with the proposed WCMSA;